7 Paver Walkway Design Tips From The Experts

 That way, we won’t have to tear up all the pavers to do work underneath them.

-6. Move the Downspout
+6. Move Your Downspout to Prevent Walkway Damage

 “A lot of times there’ll be a downspout on the corner of the garage that pours down onto the walkway,” Frisch says.